mem0ai/mem0/README.md

 ### Reusing a Vector DB

-Default behavior is to create a persistent vector DB in the directory **./db**. you can split your application intp two Python scripts: one to create a local vector DB and the other to reuse this local persistent vector DB.
+Default behavior is to create a persistent vector DB in the directory **./db**.
+You can split your application into two Python scripts: one to create a local vector DB and the other to reuse this local persistent vector DB.
 This is useful when you want to index hundreds of documents and separately implement a chat interface.

 Create a local index: